Montpellier

 Language

-French is the predominant language spoken in Montpellier, as in the rest of France.
-While English is widely understood in tourist areas, it’s helpful to learn some basic French phrases to communicate with locals effectively.
+French is the primary language spoken in Montpellier, as it is in the rest of France.
+English is also widely understood in tourist areas.

 Cost Of Living

-The cost of living in Montpellier is moderate compared to other major European cities.
-Rent, groceries, and dining out are generally affordable, making it an attractive destination for travelers on a budget.
-Public transportation costs are reasonable, and cultural activities offer good value for money.
+The cost of living in Montpellier is moderate compared to other cities in France.
+Rent, groceries, and dining out are relatively affordable, making it a budget-friendly destination for travelers.

 Montpellier – city in Hérault, France